jacobgranttrading/LendingHomeCaseStudy/README.md

 ## Overview

 LendingHome is one of the nation's largest Hard Money Lenders having funded over 23,000 projects totaling over $5 Billion in funds [source.]( https://www.lendinghome.com/m/getRate/exitsLast24) LendingHome was incorporated in 2013 with the goal of transforming the process of receiving funding for a Single Family Bridge or Landlord mortgage into a faster, more transparent, and customer focussed process.
 James Herbert and Matt Humphrey along with Bill Trenchard (named as a Founding Advisor) successfully launched Lendinghome raising over $200 million in venture funding by October 2013 and originated their first loan just 6 months later in April 2014.
 The idea for LendingHome stems from James’ and Matt’s personal experiences being both borrowers and investors in the residential property space.
 During James Herbert’s interview with Lend Academy, he tells a story of how the bank took 104 days to refinance his own property and how difficult it was to get loans funded for his portfolios.
 These experiences lead him to create a company focussed on creating a better experience for the customer, one
-> “that was simple, fast, reliable, online, lower origination cost [source]( https://www.lendacademy.com/wp-content/uploads/2015/08/Podcast-44-James-Herbert.pdf )” and would also provide investors access to high quality loans.”
+> “that was simple, fast, reliable, online, lower origination cost [source]( https://www.lendacademy.com/wp-content/uploads/2015/08/Podcast-44-James-Herbert.pdf )”

+and would also provide investors access to high quality loans.

  ---

 LendingHome separates itself from crowdfunding sites by the amount of available capital.
 Since its inception LendingHome has had several large institutional investors that enable them to confidently fund loans without wondering if individual investors will be interested or if they have enough available capital.
 In an interview with Lend Academy James cites they have over $9 Billion in combined capacity from their institutional investors.
 LendingHome also pulls in funds from accredited investors who can diversify their investment across several loans.
-Some of the early institutional investors include:Charles Moldow (Foundation Capital is a Lead Series A Investor), Micky Malka at Ribbit Ventures, Joe Chen at Renren, Cowboy Ventures,First Round Capital and Colony Capital [source.](https://www.lendacademy.com/wp-content/uploads/2015/08/Podcast-44-James-Herbert.pdf)
+Some of the early institutional investors include: Charles Moldow (Foundation Capital is a Lead Series A Investor), Micky Malka at Ribbit Ventures, Joe Chen at Renren, Cowboy Ventures,First Round Capital and Colony Capital [source.](https://www.lendacademy.com/wp-content/uploads/2015/08/Podcast-44-James-Herbert.pdf)

 ## LendingHome’s Business Model:
 ![](https://pbs.twimg.com/media/EnTHxr5XcAE7SBT?format=jpg&name=small)